noriakisana/dev-setup/README.md

 To activate copy-paste between the VM and your OS: Geräte - Gemeinsame Zwischenablage - bidirektional

-A fully configured Ubuntu/VirtualBox image is available [here](TODO).
-The documentation can be used to set up the environment on other machines.
-Although we only support the VirtualBox/Ubuntu setup, useful hints for the setup on other machines can be contributed to this repository (issues or pull-requests).

 To test colrev, open a Terminal (``alt+ctrl+t``), navigate to an empty directory, and run